Vyral/base-template/_posts/2023-01-31-designer-tips-to-get-your-home-feeling-cozy.md

 {% include excerpt.html %}

 Jennie sits down with Jill Croka Designs', Kate Korneva, to discuss design trends and tips to get your home feeling cozy!

+Looking to make a move in 2023 or know someone who is?
+Be sure to visit our website for everything you need to make it a successful process from start to finish! [https://thewolekgroup.com/](https://thewolekgroup.com/)